icasimpan/ismael.casimpan.com/content/posts/lazada-user-interface-causes-disapointment-and-resentment-to-buyers.md

 **Update to item review**

-I apologized to the seller and updated my review BUT adding only 2 stars unless Lazada would fix that user-interface issue.
+I apologized to the seller, updated my review BUT adding only 2 stars... unless Lazada fixes that user-interface issue.
 ![Updated Review](/images/09_updated_review.png)